Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 You love your family, and whether a disagreement spun out of control, your significant other was being vindictive, or a nosy neighbor misconstrued a situation, you need one of the best domestic violence law firms in Virginia to navigate these storms.

-In Virginia and nationwide, law enforcement authorities and legislators have worked to crack down on domestic and family violence.
-Therefore, even a seemingly innocent dispute can devolve into issuing an emergency protective order and criminal charges.
-An emergency protective order will most likely be requested by a law enforcement officer if they find that danger of further acts of abuse or violence is probable.
+A law enforcement officer will most likely request an emergency protective order if they find that the danger of further acts of abuse or violence is probable.
 A police officer has the responsibility to keep the public safe.
-If the responding officer feels that future domestic violence may occur, he or she is more likely to pursue the issue.
+If the responding officer feels that future domestic violence may occur, they are more likely to pursue the issue.

 Hiring the right defense attorneys may be the only way to avoid being convicted or mitigate the effects of the accuser filing a civil protection order.